Banacount/stocks-inventory-management-system/README.md

 login and open the menu.
 Make sure you have the password and username remembered.
-Then enter the file name of the *.stock* account on the arguments of -register.
+Then enter the file name of the *.stock* account on the arguments of -login.
 No need to include the file extension.
 Example of logging in with "test.stock" file:
 ### Powershell
 ```